Thailand is Wonderful (and Affordable) Destination for Families

 My wife and I returning from a great day of diving in Koh Lanta

 After leaving the Lanta Sports Resort, we were trying to find a cheaper place to stay for the week and were happy to find the only apartment left at the White Flower Apartments.
-They are centrally located, set us back about $60 per day (could have been cheaper if we booked longer) and we had a nice patio, kitchen, garden view and wonderfully fast internet.
-I sat on that porch for 3 days straight and got a ton of work done.
+They are centrally located, set us back about $60 per day (could have been cheaper if we booked longer), and we had a beautiful patio, kitchen, garden view and wonderfully fast internet.
+I sat on that porch for three days straight and got a ton of work done.
 We took moped rides, enjoyed touring the island and even took a dive adventure to Phi Phi Island.
 We found wonderful service (that included childcare) on Koh Lanta with Pheonix divers who found a nanny for the kids while we went diving for the day.
 What a deal, and I can’t recommend them enough Gisene, the owner is spectacular!

 7. Bangkok (again) – 3 Nights

-Wat Pho Bangkok – Beutiful beyond description
+Wat Pho Bangkok – Beautiful beyond description

-Where we stayed:Thai Cozy House Very basic accommodation in the heart of Khao San Road – $25 per night budget place but great for saving money as we waited to catch the bus to Cambodia.
+Where we stayed:Thai Cozy House Very basic accommodation in the heart of Khao San Road – $25 per night budget place but perfect for saving money as we waited to catch the bus to Cambodia.